See you soon!

 Below you can see the vertical clear arm enguaged with the large count wheel.
 The large count wheel has 60 teeth for each minute of the hour.
 Sorry for the ugly bits of bluetack, but their needed for adding weight.
 It is a prototype afterall...

 Hope you like the pics, I'll put a video up of it soon.
-It looks great when it's in motion!
+It looks great when it's in motion!cheers

 rosco